elastisys/compliantkubernetes/docs/index.md

 # Innovate at speed in regulated industries

+Welcome to Welkin, the Kubernetes platform for software critical to our society!

 Welkin enables organizations across Europe to accelerate innovation through open source cloud-native technology, while ensuring security and regulatory compliance.

 <nav markdown="1">